Records broken, temps approaching 40C as heatwave fed from Australia sweeps across New Zealand

 The hottest maximum temperatures so far have been on country's east coast, with Kaikōura hitting 33.4C this morning, and Blenheim and Napier 32.2C, according to MetService.

 Gisborne was forecast to hit 34C later today, with similar conditions in Hawke's Bay.
-In the South Island the hot spots would again be in the east with Blenheim on 35C forecast.
+In the South Island the hotspots would again be in the east with Blenheim on 35C forecast.

 The impressive hot weather was driven by sweltering conditions in Australia.